1. Multicast Delegate and Delegate Chain

 The client will process the order shipment differently for three types of customers.
 The customer types are:

-Regular customers who makes purchases monthly twice or more.
+- Regular customers who make purchases monthly twice or more.

-The VIP customer who has built up a good relation.
+- The VIP customer who has built up a good relationship.

-For Normal customer there is no discount and surprising gifts.
+For normal customers, there is no discount and surprising gifts.
 The regular customer will have surprising gifts based on the order cost.
-And, VIP customer has a discount as well as gifts.
+VIP customers have a discount as well as gifts.
 Now, lets us go through how the client code makes use of the Multicast Delegates.

 1) First, we create the instance of OrderShipment Class.
 Code is below: